-2.3.2.2.
+2.3.2.2.2.
 Bicycle and Pedestrian System

 Several areas of Parole have large gaps in the sidewalk network, including along MD 2, on Jennifer Road, on Housley Road, and on Defense Highway.
-Bicycle facilities exist to some degree around the Annapolis Towne Centre, Anne Arundel Medical Center, and Westfield Mall, and there are various other segments in parts of the Town Center, but the system needs significant investment to complete the network within Parole and to connect it to regional facilities.
+Bicycle facilities exist to some degree around the Annapolis Towne Centre, Anne Arundel Medical Center, and Annapolis Mall, and there are various other segments in parts of the Town Center, but the system needs significant investment to complete the network within Parole and to connect it to regional facilities.
 In particular, the major roadways of US 50 and MD 665 serve as barriers to an effective, interconnected bicycle and pedestrian network linking the Core to areas north of US 50 or south of MD 665.

 Several studies in addition to the Parole Mobility Study are underway or have been completed recently to determine ways to address key gap areas in Parole.
-These include the Riva Road Trail Feasibility Study, developing recommendations for bicycle and pedestrian facilities along Riva Road from Speicher Drive to Forest Drive; and a State Highway Administration plan to upgrade sidewalks along West Street west of Solomon's Island Road.
-A recent feasibility study reviewing alternatives for linking the Poplar Trail in the City of Annpaolis to the South Shore Trail has recommended a shared-use path from the current Poplar Trail terminus at Admiral Drive, extending along abandoned WB&A railway right-of-way to Gibraltar Avenue, then along the north side of West Street to link with the existing trail at MD 2.
-Additionally, the Office of Transportation has launched an update to the County Bicycle and Pedestrian Master Plan.
+These include the Riva Road Trail Feasibility Study, developing recommendations for bicycle and pedestrian facilities along Riva Road from Speicher Drive to Forest Drive; and a SHA plan to upgrade sidewalks along West Street west of Solomon's Island Road.
+A recent feasibility study reviewing alternatives for linking the Poplar Trail in the City of Annapolis to the South Shore Trail has recommended a shared-use path from the current Poplar Trail terminus at Admiral Drive, extending along abandoned WB&A railway right-ofway to Gibraltar Avenue, then along the north side of West Street to link with the existing trail at MD 2.
+Additionally, Walk and Roll, the County's update to the Pedestrian and Bicycle Master Plan, was recently approved.